How a civil war erupted at Fox News after the 2020 election

 Legal observers cite an avalanche of evidence in a powerhouse case

 The level of discovery in this case — an avalanche of evidence — would trigger disclosures that would make any news organization quail.
+In a statement, Fox News accused Dominion of "using distortions and misinformation in their PR campaign to smear Fox News and trample on free speech."
 But legal observers say Dominion has put together a powerhouse case.

 The internal strife at Fox stemmed from a single fateful decision blending journalism and broadcasting: Fox's dramatic election night 2020 projection of Joe Biden as the winner of Arizona.
 It was the first TV network to do so, and it made the prospect of a Trump victory remote.